User0k/webtales.dev/public/posts/polymorphic-components-in-typescript/index.md

 However, there are also drawbacks to consider: implementing polymorphic components can introduce complexity and may result in limited type safety.
 There is a chance that they might not cover all possible scenarios, leading to potential issues.
 We will ascertain this soon.
 </note-info>

-Now let\`s take a look at the Material UI `Button`.
+Now let's take a look at the Material UI `Button`.
 Install dependencies first: `npm install @mui/material`.
 Most components (and the `Button` as well) may receive a `component` prop that satisfies the desired behavior.
 For example:

 ```tsx
 import Button from '@mui/material/Button';